Key Takeaways:

 Non-Accredited

 While non-accredited investors are allowed to invest, there are certain restrictions.
-An example would be a company interested in raising private equity to invest in something like a hedge fund or a new business.
-While the company can receive investments from an unlimited number of accredited investors, according to Regulation D, it is limited to no more than 35 non-accredited investors providing funding.
+For example, a company interested in raising private equity to invest in something like a hedge fund or a new business can receive investments from an unlimited number of accredited investors, but according to Regulation D, it is limited to no more than 35 non-accredited investors providing funding.

 Due to Regulation D, more than 80 percent of non-accredited American investors are shut out from investment opportunities.
 This means that only the wealthiest individuals have access and can participate in early-stage investment.